-37. The 340B Provisions of the OPPS Rule also exceed the Secretary's authority because they undermine the 340B Program by depriving eligible hospitals of a critical portion of the resources Congress intended to provide those hospitals through 340B discounts.
+- 38. The 340B Provisions of the 2018 OPPS Rule also exceed the Secretary's authority because they undermine the 340B Program by depriving eligible hospitals of a critical portion of the resources Congress intended to provide those hospitals through 340B discounts.
 Elimination of these resources has and will continue to put public and not-for-profit covered entities into even more precarious financial situations, curtailing their ability to provide essential healthcare services and programs to their communities, including underserved populations within those communities.
 This is inconsistent with the intent of the 340B program, which was designed to help covered entities stretch scarce federal resources to reach more patients.
-CMS's efforts in the 340B Provisions of the OPPS Rule to "align" (82 Fed.
-Reg. at 52,495) the purchase price of 340B drugs with reimbursements for those drugs is directly contrary to Congress' intent to create a differential between reimbursements and purchase prices and thereby to generate resources for covered entities to use in their communities.

-38. The new payment rate set forth in the 340B Provisions of the OPPS Rule has substantially impacted the day-to-day operations of many covered entities, including the Hospital Plaintiffs and other members of the Association Plaintiffs.
+CMS's efforts in the 340B Provisions of the 2018 OPPS Rule to "align" (82 Fed.
+Reg. at 52,495) the purchase price of 340B drugs with reimbursements for those drugs is directly contrary to Congress' intent to create a differential between reimbursements and purchase prices and thereby to generate resources for covered entities to use in their communities. - 39.
+The new payment rate set forth in the 340B Provisions of the 2018 OPPS Rule has substantially impacted the day-to-day operations of many covered entities, including the Hospital Plaintiffs and other members of the Association Plaintiffs.
 These entities rely on the 340B savings, and the price differential Congress created through that program, to provide vital health services to their communities, including vulnerable and underserved populations within those communities.
 Elimination of the differential in connection with Medicare payments for 340B drugs will threaten many of these critical programs, and thus the poor and underserved populations who depend on 340B hospitals, in direct contravention of the purpose and design of the 340B program.

-39. On July 25, 2018, HHS issued a notice of proposed rulemaking for the 2019 OPPS Rule.
-With minor modifications, the Proposed 2019 OPPS Rule would "continue the 340B Program policies that were implemented in [calendar year] 2018"-i.e. the policy of "pay[ing] for separately payable Medicare Part B drugs . . . that are acquired through the 340B Program at ASP minus 22.5 percent."
-CMS, Medicare Program: Proposed Changes to Hospital Outpatient Prospective Payment and Ambulatory Surgical Center Payment Systems and Quality Reporting Programs, 83 Fed.
-Reg.
-37,046, 37,125-26 (July 31, 2018).
+40. On November 21, 2018, CMS issued the 2019 OPPS Rule, which "continu[es] the 340B Program policies that were implemented in [calendar year] 2018," including the policy of "pay[ing] for separately payable Medicare Part B drugs . . . that are acquired through the 340B Program at ASP minus 22.5 percent."
+83 Fed.
+Reg. at 58,980-81.